-This figure is speculative at best since the actual amount varies widely over time and from person to person.
+This figure is an estimate at best, since the actual amount varies widely over time and from person to person.
 It also is subject to change due to respiration rate and body temperature.

-Sometimes, alcohol-containing substances in a person’s mouth can give off a falsely high reading.
+Sometimes, alcohol-containing substances in a person’s mouth can give off a high reading.
 This can happen with some toothache medicines, mouthwash, or even from burping or vomiting just prior to taking the test.

-At that point, it is the prosecution’s burden to prove that the defendant was intoxicated using a different type of evidence, such as poor performance on field sobriety tests.
+At that point, it is the prosecution’s burden to prove that you were intoxicated using different evidence, such as poor performance on field sobriety tests.
 The final decision rests with the presiding judge.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified drunk driving lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local drunk driving attorney to discuss your specific legal situation.